 In this tutorial, we will discuss Kubernetes Architecture.
 Kubernetes follows master-slave architecture.
 Kubernetes architecture has a master node and worker nodes.

 There are some basic concepts and terms related to Kubernetes (K8s) that are important to understand.
 This tutorial describes the essential components of Kubernetes that will provide you with the required knowledge to get started.

-The purpose of Kubernetes cluster is to host your applications in the form of containers in an automated passion.
-So that you can easily deploy as many instances of your application and easily enable communication between services in your application.
+The purpose of the Kubernetes cluster is to host your applications in the form of containers in an automated passion.
+So that you can quickly deploy as many instances of your application and easily enable communication between services in your application.

 So there are many things involved that work together to make this possible.

 Kubernetes cluster architecture has the following main components.

 - Master nodes